5 IT Operations Improvement Trends to Incorporate in Your 2019 Strategy

 IT Operations Improvement Trend #4: IT Asset Management

 The culprit here?
-Shadow IT, where end users upload their data to non-sanctioned cloud applications without help or knowledge from IT.
-Sources suggest that it comprises as much as 30-40% of the overall IT spend in large enterprises.
+Shadow IT, where end-users upload their data to non-sanctioned cloud applications without help or knowledge from IT.
+Sources suggest that it comprises as much as in large enterprises.
 Surveys have revealed that enterprises actually used more than 1,000 cloud apps on average, while their CIOs thought their organizations used between 30 and 40 cloud apps and services.

 IT Operations Improvement Trend #5: Site Reliability Engineering